Roh Moo-hyun: First year

-Roh dubbed his administration the "Participatory Government," and entered office intent on introducing an ambitious new agenda.
+Roh dubbed his administration the "Participatory Government", and entered office intent on introducing an ambitious new agenda.
 Policy goals for the Roh administration included the continuance of the Sunshine Policy of engagement towards North Korea, the establishment of Korea as a business hub in Northeast Asia, the expansion of social welfare, the pursuit of "balanced national development" to help underdeveloped areas, the eradication of corruption, reform of education and tax systems, reform of labor-management relations, reform of mass media, and a recasting of the relationship with the United States and Japan.

 As his policy for eradicating corruption inside the government had included many administrative reforms, he had to face high opposition.
 During the reformation of the prosecution, to resolve the opposition, he suggested a TV forum.
 The prosecutors insisted that Roh appointed the major positions of the prosecutor's office without consulting the personnel committee, and Roh answered that "The current members of the personnel committee themselves represent the old prosecution which has to be changed, if we do not change now, it would sustain the old prosecution at least few months."
 Three months into his presidency, he commented about the opposition problem, stating "I'm worrying the opposition that maybe I cannot continue the presidency while I get that much of it."
 That comment was quoted partly by conservative media, ('I cannot continue the presidency') and Roh was beset by skepticism about his ability and experience.
 Roh set the tone of his administration with a number of adventurous policies, and measures to uncover and reveal the names of the descendants of Japanese collaborators.
 The investigations, criticized by opposition parties as a covert means of attacking them, and coming too late to provide substantive redress, mostly resulted in damage to his own party members.

-Also in his first year in office, Roh announced S Korea's Free Trade Agreement Policy Roadmap.
+Also in his first year in office, Roh announced South Korea's Free Trade Agreement Policy Roadmap.
 Roh successfully pushed for free trade agreements in spite of domestic opposition from his traditional leftist constituency (who denounced it as "neoliberal") and various groups (particularly farmers) opposed to market opening.